JasonDai1219/cse15l-lab-reports/lab-report-1-week-1.md

 # Remote Access Tutorial

+## Introduction
+Hello!
+In this tutorial, you will learn how to set up and use the remote server of UCSD.

+By using the Remote server, you can gain more computer power, access more data, and operate in a more secure way.

+---
 ## Installing VSCode
 Hello!
 You will need to first install Visual Studio Code to begin the work.